dbcraig/LmRaC/README.md

 ### Viewing Answers

-Answers are displayed during processing and stored in the sessions/finalAnswers/ directory along with information about the original query, generated sub-queries, references for the answer and a GPT4 assessment of the final answer.
+Answers are displayed during processing and saved in the sessions/finalAnswers/ directory along with information about the original query, generated sub-queries, references for the answer and a GPT4 assessment of the final answer.

+To view the final answer (and its quality assessment) open the Answers window by clicking on the Answers icon of the LmRaC homepage ([LmRaC Homepage](#LmRaC-Homepage)).
+From the Answers window answers can be viewed as markdown, HTML, downloaded and saved to experiments as supplemental experiment documents.

 ### Quitting LmRaC

 Exit LmRaC by typing "bye" or "exit" or "adios" or whatever language you prefer.
 You will be given the option to save your current configuration.
 This includes your current index, experiment and any loaded functions.
 ONce you exit the Docker container will shutdown and exit.

 ### Next steps

+Once you've asked some questions and received answers, you'll probably want to setup experiments into which you can upload quantitative results.
+You can then use functions to access this data as part of your questions!

 #### Experiments & Data